Skip to content

 • Acknowledges what the product doesn’t do well

-• Asks you questions about your business before proposing solutions
+• Asks you questions about your business before proposing anything

-• Has opinions about how things should be done (not just “it depends”)
+• Has opinions about how things should be done (not just “it depends” to everything)

 FAQ